 Data is encrypted in the following ways: all traffic is servers over HTTPS/SSL connections (client browser to servers); we use a secure connection between the application servers and the database server (connection encryption); and finally the data in the database itself is stop encrypted (encryption at REST).
 The data stored in our database backups is also encrypted.

 The Gap Portal is hosted by Amazon Web Services (AWS) in AWS data centres.
-We have one instance of the application in the UK region, and a second instance of the application in the AU region.
+We have one instance of the application in the Asia Pacific (AP) region, and a second instance in Europe (EU).

-The servers housing data in the AU region include data from Oceania and Asia, where as the servers housing data in the UK region include data from the rest of the world.
+The servers housing data in the AP region include data from Oceania and Asia, where as the servers housing data in the EU include data from the rest of the world.

-Two instances of The Gap Portal application are being run in each region (UK and AU).
+Two instances of The Gap Portal application are being run in each region (EU and AP).
 Both instances are being run in a high-availability cluster with each database being placed in separate availability zones to provide high availability.

 Should The Gap Portal application go down unexpectedly, our recovery point objective (RPO) is 5 minutes.
 We have not set a recovery time objective (RTO) but we endeavour to rectify issues as soon as possible.